-Our hourly rates are adjusted to cover the actual cost of flying the aircraft.
+Our hourly rates are periodically adjusted to cover the actual cost of flying the aircraft.
 This includes fuel, maintenance, and engine reserves.
-The last adjustment to our aircraft rates was in September 2016.
 Details of how we price the aircraft are discussed at monthly business meetings, listed on the Events page.

 What happens to my share when I leave the club?
 Can I sell it?